charite-uwatwembi/meta/README.md

 This is small project that i'm working on to see if i remember tailwind css🌚.
-So I cloned meta website using only tailwind css and javascript.
+So I tried clonning meta website using only tailwind css and javascript.